-The contingent purchase consideration payable for the acquired businesses, the share-settled bonus, liability classified RSU and available-for-sale debt securities are classified within Level 3.
-The contingent purchase considerations are based on the achievement of certain financial targets in accordance with the sales and purchase agreements for the various periods, as well as other non-financial measures.
-The fair value of the share-settled bonus was estimated using the performance bonuses that the Company estimates to be settled in shares and the observable market prices of the underlying ADSs of the Company.
+The contingent considerations for the acquired businesses, liability classified RSU and long-term investments are classified within Level 3.
+The contingent considerations are based on the achievement of certain financial targets in accordance with the sales and purchase agreements for the various periods, as well as other non-financial measures.
 The fair value of liability classified RSU was estimated using the share price and exchange rate that the Company estimates to be settled in shares.